onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-2.jpg)

-I have started this example by copying the text of the first scheduler config "capacity-scheduler-1.xml" into CM's Capacity Scheduler Configuration.
+I pasted the text of the first scheduler config "capacity-scheduler-1.xml" into CM's Capacity Scheduler Configuration.
 Note that using this configuration the "mark" queue gets 70% capacity:

 ![](images/image-4.jpg)